SkrMkr/frontend-project-lvl1/README.md

 There are three steps to installation.

 1. Clone this repository;
-2. Implement the command `make install`;
+2. Execute the command `make install`;
 3. To install a package from the operating system, use the command `npm link`.
 ___

-Each game is called by its own team, which corresponds to the name of the game.
+Each game is called by its own command, which corresponds to the name of the game.
 The following are examples of how to start and operate the games.

 ### Examples: